jimkring/Nuitka-Python/README.rst

     build.bat -x64

-This produces a Python install in the ``output`` folder.
-It has a ``pip`` and ``setuptools``, but not wheel out of the box.
-Nuitka-Python supports these with differences to standard CPython that make it essentially always compile from source.
+This produces a portable Python installation in the ``output`` folder.
+It has a ``pip`` and ``setuptools``, but not ``wheel`` out of the box.
+Nuitka-Python supports these all of these though, with differences to standard CPython that make it essentially always compile from source.
+Esp. the architecture of Nuitka-Python will be different, so binary wheels uploaded to PyPI cannot be installed, which will make it fallback to compiling from source.

 The ``output`` folder can be moved freely, even to other machines.
 When you install via ``python.exe -m pip`` however, it will be self-modifying the